andifunke/topic-labeling/src/scrapy/readme.txt

-To fetch new-articles from one of the following sources, run:
+To fetch news-articles from one of the following sources, run:

 >>> scrapy crawl faz